StarChart-Labs/chronicler/README.md

 ## Legal

 Chronicler is distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-The only requirement for use in inclusion of the following line within your NOTICES file:
+The only requirement for use is inclusion of the following line within your NOTICES file:

 ```
 StarChart-Labs Chronicler Web Application